TBD54566975/web5-js/README.md

   }
 });

-console.log(record.data.text()) // logs "Hello World!"
+console.log(await record.data.text()) // logs "Hello World!"
-record.send(myDid) // send the record to the user's remote DWeb Nodes record.send('did:example:bob') // send the newly generated record to Bob's DWeb Nodes
+const { status } = await record.send(myDid) // send the record to the user's remote DWeb Nodes const { status } = await record.send('did:example:bob') // send the newly generated record to Bob's DWeb Nodes

 // this creates a record, but does not store it in the user's local DWeb Node const { record } = await web5.dwn.records.create({